 From 6 July 2026, Paraguay applies stricter rules for permanent residency.
 The Dirección Nacional de Migraciones (DNM) has tightened two things at once: mandatory residency visits are now being strictly enforced, and — under DNM Resolution N° 407 of 28 May 2026 — every applicant for permanent residency must now actively prove economic solvency (real income).
 The new solvency criteria apply to all permanent-residency files submitted on or after 6 July 2026, and to both the national route (Law 6984/22) and the MERCOSUR route alike — MERCOSUR nationals are not exempt.

 If you are a temporary or permanent resident of Paraguay, or you are currently in the immigration process, read on: these changes affect when you have to visit and what documents you now need.
+For the complete step-by-step overview of the whole residency process, see our main guide: Up-to-date information on obtaining temporary and permanent residence in Paraguay.

 1. Mandatory visits are now strictly enforced